If your baby stops sleeping well in the 5-8 month age range, it is likely due to one of these 11 reasons. Solve your baby’s sleep problems.

 9-Your Child is Working on a New Skill

-If your baby is learning to roll over, sit up, crawl, stand up, or even talk, there is an excellent chance your baby will practice those skills in the bed.
+If your baby is learning to roll over, sit up, scoot, crawl, stand up, or even talk, there is an excellent chance your baby will practice those skills in the bed.

 This might happen before a nap, leading to baby being overly tired.

 This is why it is important to practice new skills during playtime.
 Tummy time, playing on the floor, working on crawling, talking to baby…these are all helpful.
+Then baby practices on the floor rather than in the crib.

 This might happen mid-nap as baby switches sleep cycles and remembers the fun skill she is working on and pushes herself to full alertness.
+She is trying to reach a developmental milestone.

 Sleep disruptions when working on a new motor skill is so common that I have a post dedicated to it.
 See: